x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/view-administrator-audit-log.md

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 To connect to standalone Exchange Online Protection PowerShell see [Connect to Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).

-- You need to be assigned permissions in Exchange Online Protection before you can do the procedures in this article.
-Specifically, you need the **Audit Logs** or **View-Only Audit Logs** role, which are assigned to the **Organization Management**, **Compliance Management**, and **Security Administrator** role groups by default.
-For more information, see [Permissions in standalone EOP](feature-permissions-in-eop.md) and [Use the EAC modify the list of members in role groups](manage-admin-role-group-permissions-in-eop.md#use-the-eac-modify-the-list-of-members-in-role-groups).
+- You need to be assigned permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the "View-only administrator audit logging" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this article, see [Keyboard shortcuts for the Exchange admin center in Exchange Online](/Exchange/accessibility/keyboard-shortcuts-in-admin-center).